PrincetonUniversity/job_defense_shield/docs/alert/too_many_cores_per_gpu.md

     - admin@institution.edu
 ```

-The parameters are explained below:
+The available settings are listed below:

 - `cluster`: Specify the cluster name as it appears in the Slurm database.
-One cluster name
-per alert.

 - `partitions`: Specify one or more Slurm partitions.

+- `gpus_per_node`: Number of GPUs per node.

+- `cores_per_gpu_target`: This should be the number of CPU-cores divided by the number of GPUs per node.
+For instance, for nodes with 96 cores and 8 GPUs, one should use 96/8=12.

+- `cores_per_gpu_limit`: Include jobs where the number of CPU-cores per GPU is equal to or greater than this value.
+One may set this equal to `cores_per_gpu_target` or a value slightly larger.

+- `cores_per_node`: Number of CPU-cores per node.

+- `email_file`: The text file to be used for the email message to users.

 - `min_run_time`: (Optional) Minimum run time in minutes for a job to be included in the calculation.
 For example, if `min_run_time: 30` is used then jobs that ran for less than 30 minutes are ignored.
 Default: 0

-- `cores_per_node`: (Required) Number of CPU-cores per node.

-- `gpus_per_node`: (Required) Number of GPUs per node.

-- `cores_per_gpu_target`: (Required) This should be the number of CPU-cores divided by the number of GPUs per node.
-For instance, for nodes with 96 cores and 8 GPUs, one should use 96/8=12.

-- `cores_per_gpu_limit`: (Required) Include jobs where the number of CPU-cores per GPU is equal to or greater than this value.
-One may set this equal to `cores_per_gpu_target` or a value slightly larger.

-- `email_file`: The text file to be used for the email message.

-- `email_subject`: Subject of the email message to users.

 - `include_running_jobs`: (Optional) If `True` then jobs in a state of `RUNNING` will be included in the calculation.
 The Prometheus server must be queried for each running job, which can be an expensive operation.
 Default: False